Javaeater/Zendesk-Coding-Challange-2021/README.md

 The TicketFunctions.py file takes in credentials from the creds.py file.

-creds.py contains base64 encrypted strings for the Username, API token and subdomain.
+creds.py contains base64 encrypted strings for the Username, API token, and subdomain.

 To add or edit authentication info please change the strings in: